syncfusion-content/blazor-docs/blazor/data-form/Validators.md

 ---
 layout: post
 title: Validators in Blazor DataForm Component | Syncfusion
-description: Checkout and learn about types of validators can be used in Blazor DataForm component.
+description: Checkout and learn here about different types of validators that can be used in Blazor DataForm component.
 platform: Blazor
 control: DataForm
 documentation: ug